abdeloow/Triangular-Arbitrage/README.md

 This repository contains a C# demo of the core logic used in a larger Cross-Exchange Trading Aggregator project, which was developed for a customer.
 The project demonstrates key functionalities like triangular arbitrage detection, leveraging live market data from cryptocurrency exchanges such as Binance and Poloniex.

 Due to confidentiality, only the core components of the system are presented here, excluding the React-based user interface and other proprietary features.
+I have received explicit permission from the contractor to publish this demo for review, and the customer has approved this release.
 ## Purpose

 The goal of this demo is to: